 5. Balance both records

-The objective of doing reconciliations to make sure that the internal cash register agrees with the bank statement, and they should be equal.
-Once the differences have been identified and rectified, both internal and external records should be equal in order to demonstrate good financial health.
+The objective of doing reconciliations to make sure that the internal cash register agrees with the bank statement.
+Once any differences have been identified and rectified, both internal and external records should be equal in order to demonstrate good financial health.

 Reconciliation must be performed on a regular and continuous basis on all balance sheet accounts as a way of ensuring the integrity of financial records.
-It helps uncover ommissions, duplication, theft, and fraudulent transactions.
+This helps uncover omissions, duplication, theft, and fraudulent transactions.

-There are two ways of reconciling financial records, and they include:
+There are two ways of reconciling financial records, as follows:

 1. Document review